domalb/cctx/README.md

  * SAS/C https://www.sas.com

 ## Architecture
-Include cctx_architecture.h and detect the architecture the code is compiled for
+Include cctx_architecture.h and detect the architecture your code is compiled for
  * x86
  * Itanium 64
  * 68K